hgedia/blog.nil.foundation-hg/_posts/2021-10-25-crypto3-cryptography-suite.md

 verification of a lighter proof, which proves the successfull verification of the initial heavier proof.

+This allows complicated data structures (in Solana's case it is a "light-client" state, in Mina's case it is a Pickles SNARK proof) to be succesfully verified on EVM by verifying a lighter proof which proves the initial data correct verification.
-This allows larger datasets to be succesfully verified while the whole construction stays formally secure and correct.
+So the whole construction stays formally secure and correct.

-Such approach combined with FRI commitment scheme gives the transparency properties, which in practice means the absence of a need for a proof system trusted setup, which in its turn makes such bridges completely trustless.
+Such approach combined with the LPC commitment scheme gives the transparency properties, which in practice means the absence of a need for a proof system trusted setup, which in its turn makes such bridges completely trustless.